Skip to Content

 Fulton Opera House

-The Fulton Opera House is the oldest working theater in the United States.
+The Fulton Opera House is the oldest working theater in the U.S. and a National Historic Landmark.

 Address: 12 N Prince St, Lancaster, PA 17603, USA